ant-media/WebRTC-iOS-SDK/README.md

 ## About iOS SDK

 This repository includes Ant Media iOS SDK for WebRTC.
+This repository is not compatible with the community edition.

 ## Integration